piqnt/planck.js/README.md

         npm run testbed

-## Architecture

-Planck.js includes Box2D algorithms without modification and its internal architecture and public API are very similar to Box2D.
-However some [changes](./CHANGES.md) and refactoring are made during rewrite to address differences between C++ and JavaScript.

 ## Credits

 [Box2D](http://box2d.org/) is a popular C++ 2D rigid-body physics engine created by [Erin Catto](https://twitter.com/erin_catto).
 Box2D is used in several popular games, such as Angry Birds, Limbo and Crayon Physics, as well as game development tools and libraries such as Apple's SpriteKit.